 Squeeze of lemon juice

-Soup suitable for home freezing once fully cooled.
+❄ Suitable for home freezing once cooled.
+Consume within 3 months.
 Freeze cashew cream separately.
 Keep for up to 3 months.

 1. The night before, soak 150g of cashews in a bowl of water overnight.